-Porcelain veneers are ultra-thin shells of ceramic material which are bonded to the front of the teeth.
+Porcelain veneers are ultra-thin shells of ceramic material that are bonded to the front of the teeth.

 There is a pad or disk that separates the jaw bone from the base of the skull.
 The primary cause of the “popping” occurs when you open your mouth too wide and the jaw bone “pops” off the pad or disk.
 Treatment is not required unless pain is associated with the “pop” or the jaw locks.

-Dentures are no longer the only way to restore a mouth that has little or no non-restorable teeth.
-Strategically placed support, or implants, can now be used to support permanently cemented bridges, eliminating the need for a denture.
+Dentures are no longer the only way to restore a mouth that has little or no restorable teeth.
+Strategically placed support, or implants, can now be used to support permanently cemented bridges.
+This method eliminates the need for a denture.
 The cost tends to be greater, but the implants and bridges more closely resemble the “feel” of real teeth.
 Dental implants are becoming the alternative of choice to dentures, but not everyone is a candidate for implants.
 Call your Seattle Family Dentist, Dr. Goraya, for advice.

 Dentistry for Kids

 The general rule is between 12 and 24 months.
 Some children require a bit more time to be comfortable.
 If an area of concern is noticed, then the child should see a dentist as soon as possible.

 It is very important to maintain the baby teeth because these teeth hold space for the future eruption of the permanent teeth.
 If a baby tooth decays or is removed too early, the space necessary for the permanent teeth is lost and can only be regained through orthodontic treatment.
 Infected baby teeth can cause permanent teeth to develop improperly resulting in stains, pits, and weaker teeth.